-LTE smartwatch in rural Southwest experience
+LTE smartwatch in rural Southwest

-Since you can use a Bluetooth headset with the Android Wear LTE smartwatch, call quality is excellent under a wide variety of conditions.
+Since you can use a Bluetooth headset with the Wear OS LTE smartwatch, call quality is excellent under a wide variety of conditions.
 In very noisy environments, I hold my wrist next to my ear, or used a headset.

-AT&T coverage map over exaggerates their new Mexico coverage
+AT&T coverage map

-As always before going into remote areas, let someone know when & where you’re going in case of problem and no cell coverage.
+AT&T over exaggerates their coverage areas in general.
+Before going into remote areas, let someone know when & where you’re going in case of problem and no cell coverage.
 Consider renting a satellite phone or Spot device if on extended remote travel.

-You might notice the signal bars jumping up/down a few notches when going between 4G and 4G-LTE since LTE in the present times is often on a different band than 3G–e.g. 700 MHz vs. 1900 MHz
+You might notice the signal bars jumping up/down a few notches when going between 4G and 4G-LTE since LTE in the present times is often on a different band than 3G–e.g. 700 MHz vs. 1900 MHz.